johncada27/Vulnbuster/README.md

 # How to use our tool

-1. Copy paste 'tool' folder in your Documents folder.
-2. Run 'runtool.bat'.
+1. Run 'runtool.bat'.
 This will simply unregister the VulnBuster.dll in the tool folder using regasm.